bmk24/IT-490-/API/README.md

 ### Installing

--Place networkFix.sh file in home directory or any other easily accesible location.
+Place networkFix.sh file in home directory or any other easily accesible location.

--Place second router compatible 01-netcfg.yaml config file in the same directory as networkFix.sh
+Place second router compatible 01-netcfg.yaml config file in the same directory as networkFix.sh

--mkdir networkFix (in directory where networkFix.sh is)
+mkdir networkFix (in directory where networkFix.sh is)

--cd /etc/netplan/
+cd /etc/netplan/

--ls -l (make note of size of current config file)
+ls -l (make note of size of current config file)

--nano [path to networkFix.sh]
+nano [path to networkFix.sh]

--edit if statement and replace 366 with the size number of the current config file in /etc/netplan/ and save file
+edit if statement and replace 366 with the size number of the current config file in /etc/netplan/ and save file

 *note the second config file must differ from the first in size.
 Can add in comments to increase the size.